giogina/SpectraMatcher/documentation/plot_controls.md

 ## Data manipulation directly in the plot

-The plot contains a number of hidden objects, which are revealed when hovering the mouse nearby, and can be used to manipulate the plotted data.
+The plot contains a number of hidden objects, which are revealed when you hover the mouse nearby, and can be used to manipulate the plotted data.
 This includes:
 * [Plot drag lines](#plot-drag-lines): Horizontal and vertical lines for each excited state plot, used to move or scale the plot, or adjust the half-width.
 * [Label drag handles](#label-drag-handles): Dots attached to each label, which can be used to drag the label to a desired location.